John F. Kihlstrom

 The importance of perception and interpretation of

-variables, having to do
+person variables, having to do with encoding

-attention and personal
+strategies governing selective attention and personal

 constructs -- Kelly-like categories which

-filter people's perceptions,
+filter people's perceptions, memories, and

-memories, and expectations.
-Then, of course, following
+expectations.
+Then, of course, following Rotter and

-Mischel also stresses the role of stimulus-outcome,
+Bandura, Mischel also stresses the role of

-self-efficacy expectancies concerning the
+expectancies concerning the outcomes of

-events and personal behaviors, as well as
+environmental events and personal behaviors, as well

-self-efficacy expectancies.
-Also in
+as self-efficacy expectancies.
+Also in line with

-will be governed by the subjective
+governed by the subjective values associated

-values associated with various outcomes.
-A final
+with various outcomes.
+A final set of relevant

-consists of self-regulatory systems and plans, self-imposed
+variables consists of self-regulatory systems and

-monitors and external constraints.
+social monitors and external constraints.

 From a cognitive point of view, Mischel's "cognitive-social learning person variables" all represent the person's knowledge and expertise -- intelligence -- concerning him- or herself and the surrounding social world.
 Following Winograd (1975) and Anderson (1976), this social intelligence (Cantor & Kihlstrom, 1987) is classified into two broad categories: declarative knowledge, consisting of abstract concepts and specific memories, and procedural knowledge, consisting of the rules, skills, and strategies by which the person manipulates and transforms declarative knowledge, and translates knowledge into action.
 The individual's fund of declarative knowledge, in turn, can be broken down further into context-free semantic memory about the world in general and episodic memory for the events and experiences, each associated with a unique spatiotemporal context, which make up the person's autobiographical record (Tulving, 1983).
 Similarly, procedural knowledge can be subclassified in terms of cognitive and motor skills.
 These concepts, personal memories, interpretive rules, and action plans are the cognitive structures of personality.
 Together, they constitute the expertise which guides an individual's approach to solving the problems of social life.